-Your one stop hub for everything you need to get started sewing this fabulous pattern
+Your one-stop hub for everything you need to get started sewing this functional pattern

 I’m so excited to introduce you to the Crafted Life Companion, a sewing pattern to make notebook cover for your journal, diary or project planner.
 It’s a beautiful design packed with storage and loads of options for customising this to your personal preference.